mongodb/specifications/source/auth/tests/mongodb-oidc.rst

   minute, and a refresh callback that returns data not conforming to the ``OIDCRequestTokenResult`` with missing field(s).
 - Perform a ``find`` operation that succeeds.
 - Perform a ``find`` operation that fails.
-- Create request callback that returns a valid token that will expire in a minute, and a refresh callback that returns data not conforming to the ``OIDCRequestTokenResult`` with added field(s).
-- Perform a ``find`` operation that fails.
 - Close the client.